-A Domestic Partner Will is essentially the same as a Last Will and Testament, as you may conveying your wishes regarding your property, assets, guardianship regarding your children, or other relevant estate planning issues.
+A Domestic Partner Will is essentially the same as a Last Will and Testament, as you may convey your wishes regarding your property, assets, guardianship regarding your children, or other relevant estate planning issues.

 A Domestic Partner Will is generally regarded as a Last Will and Testament drafted by and benefiting unmarried partners, regardless of their sexual orientation.

-While Florida Law currently does not allow same sex marriages, the government does not have the authority to regulate whom you are able to make the beneficiary of your property, assets, investments, legal child guardianship, or other issues in the event of your passing.
+While Florida Law currently does not allow same-sex marriages, the government does not have the authority to regulate whom you are able to make the beneficiary of your property, assets, investments, legal child guardianship, or other issues in the event of your passing.